naZreenmanZ/naZreenmanZ/README.md

 <!-- > Get to know more about me -->
 ## About Me
-I absolutley love Technology and Design and almost everthing I do revolves around Technology and Design.
+I absolutley love Technology and Design and almost everything I do revolves around Technology and Design.

 A complete Python Geek.
 Love to explore new TechStack.